mittelmark/ptlex/README.md

 ## NAME

-__ptlex__: Lexer generator written in Tcl for Tcl, Python, Perl and Ruby
+__ptlex__: Lexer generator written in Tcl for Tcl, Python, Perl, R and Ruby

 ## SYNOPSIS